awsdocs/amazon-sagemaker-developer-guide/doc_source/linear-learner.md

 ## EC2 instance recommendation for the linear learner algorithm<a name="ll-instances"></a>

+The linear learner algorithm supports both CPU and GPU instances for training and inference\.
+For GPU, the linear learner algorithm supports P2, P3, G4dn, and G5 GPU families\.

-You can train the linear learner algorithm on single\- or multi\-machine CPU and GPU instances\.
-During testing, we have not found substantial evidence that multi\-GPU computers are faster than single\-GPU computers\.
+During testing, we have not found substantial evidence that multi\-GPU instances are faster than single\-GPU instances\.
 Results can vary, depending on your specific use case\.

 ## Linear learner sample notebooks<a name="ll-sample-notebooks"></a>